Logarithmic resistor ladder

-A logarithmic resistor ladder is an electronic circuit composed of a series of resistors and switches, designed to create an attenuation from an input to an output signal, where the logarithm of the attenuation ratio is proportional to a digital code word that represents the state of the switches.
+A logarithmic resistor ladder is an electronic circuit, composed of a series of resistors and switches, designed to create an attenuation from an input to an output signal, where the logarithm of the attenuation ratio is proportional to a binary number that represents the state of the switches.

-The logarithmic behavior of the circuit is its main differentiator in comparison with digital-to-analog converters in general, and traditional R-2R Ladder networks specifically.
+The logarithmic behavior of the circuit is its main differentiator in comparison with digital-to-analog converters (DACs) in general, and traditional R-2R Ladder networks specifically.
 Logarithmic attenuation is desired in situations where a large dynamic range needs to be handled.
-The circuit described in this article is applied in audio devices, since human perception of sound level is properly expressed on a logarithmic scale.
+The circuit described in this article is applied in audio devices, since humans perceive sound on a logarithmic scale.

 Logarithmic input/output behavior

-As in digital-to-analog converters, a binary word is applied to the ladder network, whose N bits are treated as representing an integer value according to the relation:
+As in digital-to-analog converters, a binary number is applied to the ladder network, whose N bits are treated as representing an integer value: